Lebanon Country Commercial Guide

 A proactive regulator is essential for fostering a digital economy.
 To facilitate digital transformation, the government should streamline its processes, adopt digital technologies, and create a favorable regulatory environment for businesses.
 Moreover, the government should encourage the adoption of digital payments by accepting them for public services to reduce reliance on cash.

-The Central Bank of Lebanon CBL started to allow the adoption of E-KYC onboarding on a case-by-case approach in 2020, and adopted E-KYC onboarding in a circular issued to banks and financial institutions in 2023.
-Additionally, CBL issued circulars allowing P2P transfers subject to strict limits.
+The Central Bank started to allow the adoption of E-KYC onboarding on a case-by-case approach in 2020 and adopted E-KYC onboarding in a circular issued to banks and financial institutions in 2023.
+Additionally, the Central Bank issued circulars allowing P2P transfers subject to strict limits.
 More circulars and laws remain necessary to fully adopt electronic signatures and electronic transactions, allowing companies to provide the same services offered by traditional institutions through digital channels.
-Furthermore, CBL granted licenses to previous players who complied with the new regulations and issued dozens of new e-wallet licenses to different companies in order for them to launch fully digital solutions.
+Furthermore, the Central Bank granted licenses to previous players who complied with the new regulations and issued dozens of new e-wallet licenses (digital payment platform allowing users to make electronic transactions online via computer or smartphones) to different companies in order for them to launch fully-digital solutions.
+As of March 2025, monthly transactions for individuals cannot exceed $300 daily or $3,000 monthly.

 Digital Trade Barriers